macfarlane-dev/nvchad/nvim-lessons.md

 Nvim-tree is a useful navigational aid, but it is not the most efficient way.
 You will be more efficient if you can get used to searching files, e.g. `<space>fg`.

+### Text completion

+NvChad provides the plugin `hrsh7th/nvim-cmp` as a dependency for completion.
+In Insert mode, use `<C-space>` to get suggested completions.

 ### Multiline Editing